gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 2. [PuTTY SSH and telnet client](https://www.putty.org/)
 3. The [WSL workspaceFolder](https://marketplace.visualstudio.com/itemdetails?itemName=lfurzewaddock.vscode-wsl-workspacefolder) Visual Studio Extension

-## Configure Connection to Raspberry Pi
+## Configure Connection to your Raspberry Pi

 The following creates a new SSH key, copies the public key to the Raspberry Pi, and then installs the Visual Studio Debugger on the Raspberry Pi.
 Take the default options.